Which Electric Cars Charge the Fastest?

 Some manufacturers report how long it takes to charge from empty to full, while others measure from 10% battery to 80%.
 Still others measure how many miles a vehicle can achieve per minute of charging.
 Unfortunately, none of these are perfect systems, and for now, it’s difficult to accurately compare one EV to another with any certainty.
 Most consumer publications will choose a consistent metric, like the miles gained per minute of charge while the battery is plugged in under peak conditions.

-A used Tesla Model 3 in a parking lot
+A 2025 Porsche Taycan in a dealer parking lot

-A used white Kia EV6 in a parking lot
+A Hyundai Ioniq 6 in a parking lot

 Prepare Your Dealership Lot for the EV Market